G1OJS/SARK100-Firmware/pages/V02 overview.md

 - Progress is indicated by the frequency displayed
 - On completion, the unit automatically reboots

+The methodology for correcting measurement errors by using calibration data is described here: [Correcting measurement errors with calibration data](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/CorrectingMeasurementErrors/).
+This page covers both the techniques used in EA4FRB's V13, and my V01 and V02.

 # Changes from G1OJS V01

 ## Calculation changes